david672orford/pub-tools/README.md

 # JW-Pubs

-This is a set of Python-Flask apps for downloading and displaying publications from JW.ORG.
+This is a Python-Flask app for downloading and displaying publications from JW.ORG.
 It is divided into a number of modules which can be enabled and disabled individually in the config file.

 ## Teaching Toolbox

-This app displays pages with links to the publications in the Teaching Toolbox on JW.ORG.
+This subapp is intended to help publishers witnessing by phone to quickly find the online versions of the publications in the Teaching Toolbox.

 ## JW-Meeting and OBS to Zoom